RedPitaya/RedPitaya/doc/quickStart/troubleshooting/troubleshooting.rst

 #.
 Make sure your Red Pitaya and computer are connected to same local network

 #.
-If you are Windows users make sure you have installed bonjur.
+If you are a Windows users make sure you have installed bonjur.

 ********************
 Slow WIFI connection